Fed's first hurdle in 2020: Dispensing with 'QE Lite'

 Now, though, the Fed is not trying to influence bonds, and the assets seeing the biggest upside are stocks, Perli said.
 Any reaction this time is likely to be contained there.

-(GRAPHIC: Bank reserves held at the Fed - here)
+GRAPHIC: Bank reserves held at the Fed - here

 Reporting by Jonnelle Marte; Editing by Dan Burns and Andrea Ricci